jonhjelm/docs-and-training/service_implementation/basics_singularity.md

 ## How to move on
 Once you have successfully registered an image with the HPC service, you can use it inside your CloudFlow workflows.
 Head over to the [HPC-service overview](../workflow_creation/HPC_service.md) to learn how to do just that.

+Also, have a look on a few more [advanced topics on HPC and Singularity in CloudFlow](advanced_singularity.md).